opensafely-core/ehrql/DEVELOPERS.md

     just dbx

+or
+    ./scripts/dbx

 ### Running Databricks test in Github CI

-You can manually run the tests in github by triggering the "Databricks CI" action.  default it will just run the `tests/backends/test_databricks.py`, but you can specify different arguments when you trigger it.
+You can manually run the tests in github by triggering the "Databricks CI" action.
+By default it will just run the `tests/backends/test_databricks.py`, but you can specify different arguments when you trigger it.